dekorateio/dekorate/readme.md

 #### External generator integration

 No matter how good a generator/scaffolding tool is, its often desirable to handcraft part of it.
-Other times it might be desirable to combine different tools together (e.g. to generate the manifests using fmp but customize them via ap4k annotations)
+Other times it might be desirable to combine different tools together (e.g. to generate the manifests using fmp but customize them via dekorate annotations)

-No matter what the reason is, ap4k supports working on existing resources and decorating them based on the provided annotation configuration.
+No matter what the reason is, dekorate supports working on existing resources and decorating them based on the provided annotation configuration.
-This is as simple as letting ap4k know where to read the existing manifests and where to store the generated ones.
-By adding the [@GeneratorOptions](core/src/main/java/io/ap4k/annotation/GeneratorOptions.java).
+This is as simple as letting dekorate know where to read the existing manifests and where to store the generated ones.
+By adding the [@GeneratorOptions](core/src/main/java/io/dekorate/annotation/GeneratorOptions.java).

 ##### Integration with Fabric8 Maven Plugin.

 The fabric8-maven-plugin can be used to package applications for kubernetes and openshift.
 It also supports generating manifests.
-A user might choose to build images using fmp, but customize them using `ap4k` annotations instead of xml.
+A user might choose to build images using fmp, but customize them using `dekorate` annotations instead of xml.

 An example could be to expose an additional port:

-This can by done by configuring ap4k to read the fmp generated manifests from `META-INF/fabric8` which is where fmp stores them and save them back there once decoration is done.
+This can by done by configuring dekorate to read the fmp generated manifests from `META-INF/fabric8` which is where fmp stores them and save them back there once decoration is done.
 ```java
 @GeneratorOptions(inputPath = "META-INF/fabric8", outputPath = "META-INF/fabric8")
 @KubernetesApplication(port = @Port(name="srv", containerPort=8181)